direktiv/direktiv.github.io/docs/spec/instance-data/input.md

 ## CloudEvents Events

 Workflows that are triggered by receiving one or more events will include the received event(s) in their input data.
-Each received event will appear in the instance data under a property with the same value as their event type, to allow flows to distinguish between events.
+Each received event will appear in the instance data under a property with the same value as their event type, to allow workflows to distinguish between events.

 For an instance triggered with the following event: